ITV Sport: Snooker

 In the 1980s and early 1990s, ITV broadcast up to four Major Snooker Tournaments per season including The Jameson International, The World Doubles Championship, The World Matchplay (which replaced the World Doubles in 1988), The Lada/Mercantile Credit Classic and The British Open.
 Daytime action was sometimes shown on Channel 4 until 1988.
 However, ITV decided to axe all of its snooker after the 1993 British Open and apart from a brief return to the green baize in 2000 and 2001, the sport was absent from ITV screens for more than 20 years.

 ITV started to broadcast snooker again in February 2013.
 ITV4 broadcast the World Open.
 It was announced in June 2013 that ITV4 will cover the new tournament entitled the Champion of Champions from November 2013.
 In summer 2014 ITV and Barry Hearn announced they had signed a 5-year deal to cover 2 Snooker Tournaments per year, keeping coverage of the Champion of Champions and a new tournament called the World Grand Prix.
 In August 2015, World Snooker announced that ITV4 would televise the Snooker Shoot Out in a three-year deal through to 2018.
 As of 2021 ITV4 shows the Champion of Champions, World Grand Prix, Players Championship, Tour Championship and the new British Open.
-This coverage will end by the end of 2025 and will signal ITV's second withdrawal from snooker.
+This coverage will end by the end of 2025 and will signal ITV's second withdrawal from snooker, although its production arm will produce coverage for Channel 5.